Three Crosses Square: History

+Early history

 Until the 18th century, the area now occupied by the square was little more than sparsely populated open terrain south of the then-city limits of Warsaw which hosted a market.
 During the reign of King Augustus II the Strong, between 1724 and 1731, a "road to Calvary" (Stations of the Cross) was created, with the first station being located near the present square, and the last station next to Ujazdów Castle to the south.
 The first station featured two golden crosses.
 In 1752, Grand Marshal of the Crown Franciszek Bieliński erected nearby a statue of St. John of Nepomuk, also holding a cross.
 On account of the three crosses, the populace took to calling the area "Rozdroże złotych krzyży"—"the Crossroads of the Golden Crosses".

 Contrary to common belief, there are more than three crosses in the square nowadays; two are situated atop the northern and southern façades of the church and one is in front of the Institute for the Deaf, which was erected in 1827 and initially run by the Catholic Church.
 It is the oldest school and educational centre in Poland for hearing-impaired children and young people – deaf and hard of hearing.

 The square’s formal creation is closely tied to the urban reforms of the early 1800s, when Warsaw underwent modernisation following the partitions of Poland.
 Three Crosses Square became an important part of Warsaw’s Trakt Królewski (Royal Route), a ceremonial thoroughfare stretching from the Royal Castle to Wilanów Palace.
 The square began to attract noble residences, government buildings, and commercial establishments.
 The key moment in its development was the construction of the Church of St. Alexander between 1818 and 1825.
 It was designed by Chrystian Piotr Aigner, one of Poland's leading neoclassical architects.
 The church was modelled on the Pantheon in Rome, reflecting contemporary neoclassical tastes and the desire to express civic grandeur.
 In the second half of the 19th century, the square was integrated further into the urban fabric with the construction of tenement houses and the introduction of tramlines.
 The church was remodelled into a richly decorated Renaissance Revival style in the years 1886–1895 by Józef Pius Dziekoński.